-For those who love books, ideas, language, debate, deep thought and creative expression, the English Department offers two degrees: a Bachelor of Arts degree in English and a Bachelor of Arts degree in Creative Writing.
+For those who love books, ideas, language, debate, deep thought and creative expression, the Department of Literature and Languages offers three degrees: a Bachelor of Arts in English, a Bachelor of Arts in Spanish and a Bachelor of Arts in Creative Writing.

 Students pursuing this degree study masterpieces of American, British and World literature through survey courses and special topics courses that cover everything from Arthurian legends to contemporary novels.
 Through working closely with an outstanding faculty of teacher-scholars, students can learn how to read and analyze literary works, how to engage in dialogue about literary theory and criticism, and how to produce original, insightful arguments.
 Their coursework will culminate in the development of a project suitable for presentation at a literary studies conference.